Hire a bookkeeper: when to and what it costs in the UK

 Take a hair salon, for example.
 Even with a simple business model, you might have:

 That's a lot to track.
-And without proper bookkeeping, transactions pile up, mistakes happen, and important details get lost.
+Without proper bookkeeping for small businesses, transactions pile up, mistakes happen, and important details get lost.

 A bookkeeper takes this burden off your plate.
-They handle the day-to-day recording of receipts, invoices and transactions so you can concentrate on what you do best.
+They handle the day-to-day recording of receipts, invoices, and transactions so you can concentrate on what you do best.
+They also help you stay on top of Making Tax Digital (MTD) for VAT requirements, which means your returns are filed correctly and on time.

 When should you hire a bookkeeper?